Databones/Edgesploit/README.md

 ## Does this script skip videos?
 Sometimes.
 It depends on chance.
-Edgenuity videos are inconsistent, so it may not skip at all and you will have to watch the video, yet other times, it may complete instructions in seconds.
+Videos are inconsistent, so it may not skip at all and you will have to watch the video, yet other times, it may complete instructions in seconds.
 Another small example is Frame Advance, which allows you to cut around 8 seconds off each video.

 ## Disclaimer ⚠️